Large deviations in the many-body localization transition: The case of the random-field XXZ chain: Supplementary results for the Anderson basis

 \subsection{The eigenstate amplitude decays}

 For this computation, we did not perform an exact diagonalization in the Anderson basis.
 Instead, we extracted the same eigenstates shown in~\autoref{fig:EVdecays_bosons} and rotated them using the transformation to the Anderson basis (see~\autoeqref{eq:AndersonNI-basis-states}).
+The eigenstate decay results for the Anderson basis are shown in~\autoref{fig:EVdecays_fermions}.